 How to get around:

 Glasgow is much bigger than Edinburgh, where everything is very walkable.
 Although nothing on this list is too far to walk, it can be up to half an hour or 40 minutes between some destinations and if the weather is chilly or rainy, or you’re just not up for the walk, then you need another way to get around.

 City Sightseeing Bus

 The open top City Sightseeing bus is a great way to get around Glasgow’s best attractions, with informative commentary to listen to in-between.
 If you’re spending 2 days in Glasgow, a 2-day ticket will cost you just £15 and will make it easy for you to get from place to place.
 There’s also a one day option, or a 2 days subway/bus option.

 Glasgow Public Transport

 Glasgow has both a subway and public bus system which you can also use.
 The subway is useful for getting around the city centre and the west end and tickets start from £1.40.
 First Bus is the bus company in Glasgow, and you can use their journey planner here.

 Nextbike Glasgow has over 400 bikes around the city available for hire 24/7.
 You rent it via their app, and the price starts at £1 for 30 minutes.

-I was invited to spend a weekend in Glasgow with Visit Scotland, learning more about what’s coming up in the city in 2018.
+I was invited to spend a weekend in Glasgow with Visit Scotland and People Make Glasgow.
 As always, all opinions are my own.